-Puebla, Pue.- When the words “stars” and “galaxies” reach Itziar Aretxaga, her mind travels to the starry sky of Laga beach, on those summer nights with the wind in his face and the sound of the waves in his native Bilbao, in the north of Spain.
+Puebla, Pue.- When the words “stars” and “galaxies” reach Itziar Aretxaga, her mind travels to the starry sky of Laga beach, on those summer nights with the wind in her face and the sound of the waves in her native Bilbao, in the north of Spain.
 “It is the emotion for the immensity that is the Universe, it was the other sea when I was on that beach,” says the 55-year-old astrophysicist, to whom Wikipedia attributes – much to her regret – the discovery of more than a thousand galaxies from the Large Millimeter Telescope “Alfonso Serrano”, the largest in the world.

 The Basque Country is her little homeland and Mexico her home, in both places she seeks a scientific answer to the formation and evolution of galaxies and those humanly rooted questions: where do we come from and where are we going.
 “My interest is how the Universe has evolved, how galaxies have been able to evolve from the beginning of time to the way they look today around us,” she says, with a passion that overflows in her speech and in all her expressions.
 At the top of the Sierra Negra de Puebla volcano, at 4,600 meters above sea level, she enters the sea of stars, the observable universe with its one hundred billion galaxies.
 And so, like a small grain of sand, she evokes a childhood with her mother Blanca, a dressmaker “for wealthy ladies” and her father José Ángel, a teacher in a professional school.